bhanushalimahesh3/laravel-app-boilerplate/README.md

 Run command ```php artisan boilerplate-package:install```, with this command configuration file **boilerplate_package.php** will be published in laravel project's config folder.
 In this file you can configure folder names for Transformer, Helper, Response Trait and View.

-Run command ```php artisan boilerplate-package:transformer Foo/BarTransformer```, so this command will create *BarTransformer* class file inside *app/{folder in config file}/Foo* folder.
-When you create first Transformer file, base Transformer abstract class file is also created on first hit of this command in *app/{folder in config file}*.
+Run command ```php artisan boilerplate-package:transformer Foo/BarTransformer```, so this command will create **BarTransformer** class file inside **app/{folder in config file}/Foo** folder.
+When you create first Transformer file, base Transformer abstract class file is also created on first hit of this command in **app/{folder in config file}**.

-Run command ```php artisan boilerplate-package:helper Foo/BarHelper```, so this command will create *BarHelper* class inside *app/{folder in config file}/Foo* folder.
-When you create first Helper file, base Helper class file is also created on first hit of this command in *app/{folder in config file}*.
-Also ResponseTrait file is also created on first hit of helper command in *project/{folder in config file}/ResponseTrait*.
+Run command ```php artisan boilerplate-package:helper Foo/BarHelper```, so this command will create **BarHelper** class inside **app/{folder in config file}/Foo** folder.
+When you create first Helper file, base Helper class file is also created on first hit of this command in **app/{folder in config file}**.
+Also ResponseTrait file is also created on first hit of helper command in **project/{folder in config file}/ResponseTrait**.

 Run command ```php artisan boilerplate-package:form-request Foo/BarTrait```, so this command will create a trait file which can be used as a common rules file for a create and update operation on a Bar module.
-Also *BaseRequestHandler* interface is created on the first hit of this command which can be used to implement defined methods in interface.
+Also **BaseRequestHandler** interface is created on the first hit of this command which can be used to implement defined methods in interface.
 And these methods body are generated when you create first request trait.

 Let's say we have a form with fields name, email, dob.

-Now for insert operation we will create a file with help of laravel defined command ```php artisan make:request Foo/Bar/Create``` so this will create file name Create.php in *app/Http/Request/Foo/Bar/Create* and in the rules method of this we'll add validation for above 3 fields.
+Now for insert operation we will create a file with help of laravel defined command ```php artisan make:request Foo/Bar/Create``` so this will create file name Create.php in **app/Http/Request/Foo/Bar/Create** and in the rules method of this we'll add validation for above 3 fields.
 Now we'll create one more file Update.php for update operation and in the rules method of Update.php we'll add validation rules for 3 fields.

 So keeping common rules in one place for the same module is the goal of ```php artisan boilerplate-package:form-request```.
 Like rules there are other methods also in this trait.

 Run command ```php artisan boilerplate-package:view layout``` or ```php artisan boilerplate-package:view viewName layoutNameToExtend``` to create layouts & partial or new blade view file which extends defined layout passed in command.
 When you run layout command auth & guest layout as well as partials are created in a folder defined in the config file.
-If folder name are not changed the in *app/resources/views/layouts* folder auth.blade.php and guest.blade.php with basic structure is created.
-And *header.blade.php, css.balde.php and js.blade.php* are created in *app/resources/views/partials* folder, if default folder name is config file is not changed.
+If folder name are not changed than in **app/resources/views/layouts** folder, files **auth.blade.php and guest.blade.php** with basic structure are created.
+And files **header.blade.php, css.balde.php and js.blade.php** are created in **app/resources/views/partials** folder, if default folder name in config file is not changed.